Lithium triethylborohydride: Preparation

-Its THF solutions are stable indefinitely in the absence of moisture and air.
+The resulting THF complex is stable indefinitely in the absence of moisture and air.

 Reactions

 Alkyl halides are reduced to the alkanes by LiBHEt3.

 LiBHEt3 reduces a wide range of functional groups, but so do many other hydride reagents.
 Instead, LiBHEt3 is reserved for difficult substrates, such as sterically hindered carbonyls, as illustrated by reduction of 2,2,4,4-tetramethyl-3-pentanone.
 Otherwise, it reduces acid anhydrides to alcohols and the carboxylic acid, not to the diol.
 Similarly lactones reduce to diols. α,β-Enones undergo 1,4-addition to give lithium enolates.
 Disulfides reduce to thiols (via thiolates).
 LiBHEt3 deprotonates carboxylic acids, but does not reduce the resulting lithium carboxylates.
 For similar reasons, epoxides undergo ring-opening upon treatment with LiBHEt3 to give the alcohol.
 With unsymmetrical epoxides, the reaction can proceed with high regio- and stereo- selectivity, favoring attack at the least hindered position: